 Naturally, these motives will differ significantly and will vary according to the inclination of the individual, depending upon which features of numismatics appeal to them most forcibly.
 Some will find the speculative possibilities the greatest attraction and will collect only for financial gain.
 These, however, should be considered dealers, rather than collectors.

 Many restrict their efforts to coins of a selected period or locality, or of a certain metal or denomination, or gather only specimens relating to one or more separate related subjects.
 Collectors adopt a great variety of limitations, some of them unique.
 For example, one collector confined himself to coins from dies with errors, another to those bearing representations of animals, and still, another limited the animals to elephants.
-But all, no matter how much they have restricted their field, realize early in their collecting experience that to proceed intelligently and arrive at a proper and thorough comprehension of their coins, research and study that is more or less exhaustive is imperative.
+But all, no matter how much they have restricted their field, realize early in their collecting experience that to proceed intelligently and arrive at a proper and thorough comprehension of their coins, research, and study that is more or less exhaustive is imperative.
 To the collector’s zeal is now added a craving for knowledge, and his cabinet becomes a powerful and valuable influence in favor of education.

-The branches of learning to which the science of numismatics is related are numerous, and many collectors specialize, selecting one or more of them, according to their inclination or interest.
+The branches of learning to which the science of numismatics is related are numerous, and many collectors specialize, selecting one or more of them according to their inclination or interest.
 It is a part of archaeology and is a valuable aid in the study of mythology, heraldry, iconography, and other subjects.
 But its relation is closest to history; coins have been freely employed in revising the latter, and much valuable historical data rests entirely upon their testimony.

 The economist may be chiefly interested in coins as money and will find his cabinet indispensable in the study of the monetary systems of nations, the relative value of the precious metals at various periods, the fineness and weights of the world’s coins, and the purchasing power at different times and in different localities.

 The true numismatist, while he may specialize in a kind or class of coins, does not do so in his researches concerning those he collects, but strives to acquire full knowledge of everything about them.
 He notes the size, weight, composition, shape, and date of issue of each specimen and learns its name and place in the monetary system of the times.
-He investigates the causes of its rarity, if it is rare—due perhaps to it being one of the small emission or of a recalled issue—and if the latter, he tries to learn the cause for the recall.
+He investigates the causes of its rarity, if it is rare—due perhaps to it being one of the small emissions or of a recalled issue—and if the latter, he tries to learn the cause for the recall.

 To the uninitiated, all of this may seem a formidable task, but in reality, it is far from being so.
-Careful study of the history of the nation or other authority issuing the coins will yield the greater part of the desired information.
-Some portions of it, of course, must be derived from unique sources, and this last applies peculiarly to researches concerning coins issued without the sanction of any constituted authority (private coins).
+Careful study of the history of the nation or other authorities issuing the coins will yield the greater part of the desired information.
+Some portions of it, of course, must be derived from unique sources, and this last applies peculiarly to research concerning coins issued without the sanction of any constituted authority (private coins).
 The above points are worth considering.